meltano/meltano/docs/src/docs/superset.md

 # Using Superset with Meltano

 Follow the directions below to use [Apache Superset](https://superset.incubator.apache.org/index.html) with Meltano's ELT runtime and data warehouse capabilities.
+The directions are grouped into three areas:

+1. Meltano Setup
+1. Superset Setup
+1. Superset with Meltano

 ## Meltano Setup